-We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net income (loss) per common share is computed by dividing net income by the weighted average number of shares of ordinary shares outstanding during the period.
+We comply with accounting and disclosure requirements of Financial Accounting Standards Board's ASC Topic 260, "Earnings Per Share."
+Net income (loss) per ordinary share is computed by dividing net income by the weighted average number of shares of ordinary shares outstanding during the period.
 We have not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 4,767,000 of our ordinary shares in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.

 Our unaudited condensed statement of operations includes a presentation of income per share for ordinary shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per ordinary share, basic and diluted for Class A ordinary shares are calculated by dividing the interest income earned on investment securities held in the Trust Account, net of applicable taxes available to be withdrawn from the Trust Account, which was approximately \$4,000 for the three months ended March 31, 2021, by the weighted average number of Class A ordinary shares outstanding for the period.
-Net income per ordinary share, basic and diluted for Class B ordinary shares is calculated by dividing the net income of approximately \$2.8 million, less income attributable to Class A ordinary shares, by the weighted average number of Class B ordinary shares outstanding for the period.
+Net income per ordinary share, basic and diluted for Class A ordinary shares are calculated by dividing the interest income earned on investment securities held in the Trust Account, net of applicable taxes available to be withdrawn from the Trust Account, by the weighted average number of Class A ordinary shares outstanding for the period.
+Net income per ordinary share, basic and diluted for Class B ordinary shares is calculated by dividing the net income, less income attributable to Class A ordinary shares, by the weighted average number of Class B ordinary shares outstanding for the period.